SamLikesCoding/nQueensDart/README.md

 asked how to do so and to make it different, in dart language.
 This grabbed my curiosity and i tried.
 So here it is

+Thank you [dawnawaits](https://github.com/dawnawaits) for indulging me to look on the problem

 # main.dart

 Contains a class NQueens which has 2 fields.